srimuthurajesh/Tech-Notes/Java/Spring/04-spring-dao.md

 ## Fetch types
 ### 1. Lazy
 > related entities are loaded only when they are explicitly accessed.

 default for @OneToMany and @ManyToMany:
+**LazyInitializationException**: occurs if we try to use get related entities after session close

 ### 2. Eager
 > related entities are loaded immediately with their parent entity.